gallofeliz/hen-backup/README.md

 # Hen-Backup

+Abandoned.
+Creating generic software takes time, and I don't have it!

 ## Informations

 - link backup/repositories will be updated to backup/repository (1:1).
 It will reduce some complexities and allow better concurrency management.